Registered Diplomate Reporter

 For testing dates, location, costs, etc., please visit the Certification Test Center.

 The court reporting profession's most talented professionals have the opportunity to prove themselves.
-If you have exhibited exemplary skills in all areas of court reporting, if you are actively involved in court reporting and served as a consultant or leader in the profession, then you are ready to sit for the Registered Diplomate Reporter (RDR) Examination.
+If you have exhibited exemplary skills in all areas of court reporting, if you are actively involved in court reporting and served as a consultant or leader in the profession, then you are ready to sit for the Registered Diplomate Reporter Examination.

 The RDR is the highest level of certification available to court reporters.
 You'll also earn 0.25 PDCs.
 This certification program was developed to allow high-level, seasoned reporters to distinguish themselves as members of the profession's elite.

 In its comprehensive analysis of the profession, Hay Management Consultants refers to the RDR as the epitome of excellence among court reporters.
 As of this writing, NCRA boasts more than 350 RDRs.

-To sit for the RDR exam, a candidate must be a RMR and have five (5) current and continuous years of membership commencing with Participating or Registered member status.
+To sit for the RDR Exam, a candidate must be a RMR and have five current and continuous years of membership commencing with Participating or Registered member status.

 RDR Job Analysis and references

-A RDR job analysis that explains the relevant job experience, practice domains and tasks, and the underlying skills essential for the Registered Diplomate Reporter is available by clicking here.
+A RDR Job Analysis that explains the relevant job experience, practice domains and tasks, and the underlying skills essential for the Registered Diplomate Reporter is available by clicking here.

 A list of references for the exam can be found on page two of the Job Analysis.

-The RDR Exam consists of a 115*-question, multiple-choice Written Knowledge Test (WKT) that focuses on thres areas--technology (17%), reporting practices (53%), and professional practices (30%).
+The RDR Exam consists of a 115*-question, multiple-choice Written Knowledge Test that focuses on three areas: technology (17%), reporting practices (53%), and professional practices (30%).
 You must receive a scaled score** of 70 or better to pass the exam.

 ** Scaled scoring is a means of assuring fairness and consistency in the difficulty level from one test administration to the next, achieved by applying two widely accepted standard-setting methods to each individual test question.
 This evaluation, recommended by NCRA's testing consultant and done by the Test Advisory Committee in conjunction with the Certification Standard Setting Task Force, has been in use since November 2003 and ensures that NCRA's program continues to meet testing industry standards.